mehrdad-bm/mobility_shift/README.md

 If you plan to test this whole repository for your project:

 1. Start by running 'run_update_from_new_legs.py':

 Detects full door-to-door trips from the input trip-segments, and then computes alternative paths for those trips using different modes of transport (i.e. public transport, bike, and walk):
 Use 'run_update_from_new_legs_parallel.py' instead, to considerably speedup the process when you have a large amount of data.

 2. Run 'run_session_prepare_data.py' e.g. in your Spyder IDE:

-Gets the essential variables and datasets ready, for further analysis and visualization
+Gets the essential variables and datasets ready, for further analysis and visualization.

-    All the loaded and filtered data goes into one global object: session_data_global session_data_global contains:
+    All the loaded and filtered data goes into one global object: session_data_global
+    session_data_global contains:
         observed_trips: The result of trip extraction from the recorded legs. mainmode is the transportation mode that makes at least 70% of the total travel distance of the trip